tapio/live-server/README.md

 	port: 8181, // Set the server port.
 Defaults to 8080.
 	host: "0.0.0.0", // Set the address to bind to.
 Defaults to 0.0.0.0.
 	root: "/public", // Set root directory that's being server.
-Defaults to cwd. noBrowser = true // When true, it won't load your browser by default.
+Defaults to cwd.
+	noBrowser: true, // When true, it won't load your browser by default.
-};
+	file: "index.html" // When set, redirect every 404 to this file (useful for single-page applications) };
 liveServer.start(params);
 ```